nightsh/ckanext-datajson/cherry-picking-from-another-forks.md

 - [ ] Do we need the build_datajson.py file?
 - [ ] Do need to validate as required for bureau and progman codes since we have schemas for federal and non-federal resources?
 - [ ] OpenGov fork uses _make_edi_ and _make_pdl_ function.
 Do we need them?
+- [ ] OpenGov fork seems to start another way.
+We need to talk and merge.